 - Malware removal: Yes

-- Customer service: Tickets only
+- Customer service: Tickets and live chat

 - Duplicate files search: Can be purchased separately

 Mac users who want their Mac to be as good as new at all times.

 CleanMyMac X’s goal is to keep your Mac device uncluttered so that it keeps running as if it was new.
 More often than not, temporary files are the reason why Mac users run out of space, making their device’s configuration sub-optimal.
 The suite of tools in CleanMyMac ensures that you never have to deal with cleaning your system manually ever again.

 Many CleanMyMac reviews have recommended the application and have cited it as the best Mac cleaner there is.
 With a new version out in the market, we used the app, ran our tests to see whether it fulfills what it claims, and came up with our own CleanMyMac review.
 Read on to see what we found.

 CleanMyMac is all about smoothness and efficiency in running your Mac device.
 It offers a ton of services and features, and we’ve listed them all down for you.
 We’ll decide for each feature whether it solves its purpose, and by the end of the review, answer the question “does CleanMyMac X work well?”